-A highly skilled criminal defense lawyer for grand theft with over 25 years of experience, David Pflaum protects the rights of his clients and gets the best possible results for them in court.
+The right defense lawyer for grand theft accusations with over 25 years of expertise, David Pflaum asserts his clients rights and gets the best possible results for them in court.

 Just because a person is accused of grand theft does not mean that he or she is guilty.
 The accused has rights and remedies.

-Attorney Pflaum is the right defender to make a difference in the outcome of a grand theft prosecution.
+Attorney Pflaum is the right defender to make a positive difference in the outcome of a grand theft prosecution.

-HOW THE CRIMINAL DEFENSE LAWYER FOR GRAND THEFT REPRESENTS HIS CLINET PRIOR TO COURT
+HOW THE CRIMINAL DEFENSE LAWYER FOR GRAND THEFT REPRESENTS HIS CLIENT PRIOR TO COURT

 Mr. Pflaum properly advises you about the best way to invoke your constitutional rights.
 More importantly he speaks to investigators on your behalf with the goal of preventing an arrest or prosecution in court.

-Other cases of grand theft begin with an arrest and the accused is put in jail where he or she remains until bail is posted or the judge releases the accused.
+Arrest.
+Other cases of grand theft begin with an arrest of the accused who is put in jail where he or she remains until bail is posted or the judge releases the accused.

 When a client is in jail there are several ways attorney Pflaum helps him or her get released from jail before the first court date or during the first court date at the arraignment.